 Saying our good-byes to Benediktos, we headed back down the mountainside toward Paphos, driving through a series of tiny towns, each no more than a cluster of houses alongside the dusty winding road.
-Villagers were gathered outside together, enjoying the day and each other, some with small glasses in the hands, and others leaning over a backgammon board.
+Villagers gathered outside together, enjoying the day and each other, some with small glasses in the hands, and others leaning over a backgammon board.

-As we slowly rolled along the narrow bumpy road of one village, we felt like we were being greeted by a receiving line of the town’s senior statesmen.
+As we slowly rolled along the narrow bumpy road of one village, we were greeted by a receiving line of the town’s senior statesmen.
 On the shoulder of the road, perched on a row of wooden chairs, were an elderly monk and members of his flock.
 The priest’s long white beard flowed down the front of his black robes and the aged men and women with him were all deeply tanned, their faces lined with creases, gold crosses glinting from the neckline of the women’s black blouses.
 As we passed by, the smiling faces of the humble congregation of villagers, backlit by the soft glow of late afternoon, was testimony to the endurance of an everyday faith.

 Cyprus Itinerary - The Allure of Aphrodite

 The rise of Christianity replaced the island’s pantheon of pagan worship but at least one goddess is alive and well in the minds and hearts of Cypriots.
-The island’s heritage includes not only churches and monasteries believed to be founded by apostles and gospel writers–but also lays claim to being the birthplace of Aphrodite.
+The island’s heritage includes not only churches and monasteries, believed founded by apostles and gospel writers–but also lays claim to being the birthplace of Aphrodite.
 We concluded our Cyprus itinerary with visits to two sites on the coast south of Paphos that bear her name.

 The first of those was the site of the Temple of Aphrodite in Palaipafos or Old Pafos, now an expanse of country fields scattered with olive trees.
 We walked down a lane lined with white and pink Oleander toward a hillside museum housed in a Gothic structure built during the Crusades.
 Strewn along the path were ruins attesting to the site’s relevance over the ages–crumbling columns, haphazard rows of pink and mauve slabs of granite, a geometric carpet of faded mosaics, an ancient millstone, and the remnant of an olive press.
 At one time, pilgrims from great distances traveled here to worship at Aphrodite’s shrine.